AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 - increasing the model's size does seem to help
   - keep trying deeper and wider models, and see how far the test error can go down!

-- [x] the Adam optimizer is probably fine
-  - I have settled on this optimizer